ibm-messaging/mq-dev-patterns/Node.js/README.md

 **samplerequest.js** - Puts a message on a request queue and waits for a response

-**sampleresponse.js**- Gets message from a request queue, does something with the message and puts it to the reply queue.
+**sampleresponse.js** - Gets messages from a request queue, processes them, and puts replies to the reply queue

-***boilerplate.js*** - Common class, manages the connection to queue manager, contains generic consumer and producer code.
+***boilerplate.js*** - Common class that manages the connection to the queue manager and contains generic consumer and producer code

 The location and name of the env.json file defaults to `../env.json`.
 This can be overriden by setting the environment option `EnvFile`.
 Before running the samples, export the path to the JSON file as shown below: